vedangwartikar/academic-kickstart-1/content/publication/ca-fs/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Advances in Computing, Communication and Control*
+publication: In *IEEE International Conference on Advances in Computing,Communication and Control*
 publication_short: In *IEEE*

 abstract: With the exponentially scaled World Wide Web, the standard HTTP protocol has started showing its limitations.
 With an increased amount of data duplication & accidental deletion of files on the Internet, the P2P file system called IPFS completely changes the way files are stored.
 IPFS is a file storage protocol allowing files to be stored on decentralized systems.
 In the HTTP client-server protocol, files are downloaded has from a single source.
 With files stored on a decentralized network, IPFS allows packet retrieval from multiple sources, simultaneously saving considerable bandwidth.
 IPFS uses a content-addressed block storage model with content-addressed hyperlinks.
 Large amounts of data can is addressable with IPFS with the immutable and permanent IPFS links with meta-data stored as Blockchain transactions.
 This timestamps and secures the data, instead of having to put it on the chain itself.
 Our paper proposes a model to use the decentralized file storage system of IPFS, and the integrity preservation properties of the Blockchain, to store and distribute data on the Web.